dart-lang/language/accepted/3.13/primary-constructors/feature-specification.md

      ('=' <expression>)?;
 ```

+The grammar rules above introduce abbreviated constructor declarations
+which are derived using the rule `<constructorHead>` and
+`<factoryConstructorHead>`.
+Those declarations have the same meaning as the
+constructor declarations available in pre-feature Dart and are subject to
+the same rules and static analysis and semantics, except for how the name
+of the constructor is determined:

+A constructor declaration containing tokens `new id` derived from
+`<constructorHead>` *(i.e., `id` is an `<identifier>` or absent)* in a
+membered, type introducing declaration named `C` has the name `C.id` when
+`id` is present, and `C` when it is absent.

+Similarly, a constructor declaration containing tokens `factory id` derived
+from `<factoryConstructorHead>` in a membered, type introducing declaration
+named `C` has the name `C.id` when `id` is present, and `C` when it is
+absent.

 A _primary constructor_ declaration consists of a `<primaryConstructor>` in
 the declaration header plus optionally a member declaration in the body
 that starts with a `<primaryConstructorBodySignature>`.